 Athens is a somewhat small city located in the state of Tennessee.
-With a population of 13,688 people and five constituent neighborhoods, Athens is the 43rd largest community in Tennessee.
+With a population of 14,371 people and seven constituent neighborhoods, Athens is the 42nd largest community in Tennessee.

 Also of interest is that Athens has more people living here who work in computers and math than 95% of the places in the US.

 Athens is a somewhat ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Athens include Irish, German, Dutch, and Polish.
+Important ancestries of people in Athens include German, Irish, English, French, and Italian.

 The most common language spoken in Athens is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Polish.